 🚇 Nearest station is Chancery Lane or Holborn

 Although not happening during LGBT+ History Month, BFI are planning another fantastic year of queer cinema with their annual film festival, BFI: Flare.
-The festival is taking place from 13-24 March with tickets available now for unmissable screenings, insightful talks, plus so much more.
-Click here for more information.
+The festival is taking place from 19-30 March with tickets available soon for this year’s unmissable screenings, insightful talks, plus so much more.
+To stay up to date with all things Flare, click here to visit BFI’s official website or follow them on Instagram.

 There’s so much going on across the country when it comes to celebrating LGBT+ History Month, and London is brimming with so many fantastic things to do.
 Keep an eye out on the official LGBT+ History Month website for even more interesting events happening across London, and beyond.